onzfonz/comp227/src/content/1/en/part1d.md

 ```

 The application appears to work.
-However, <i>it is forbidden in React to mutate state directly</i>, since [it can result in unexpected side effects](https://stackoverflow.com/a/40309023).
+However, **it is forbidden in React to mutate state directly**, since [it can result in unexpected side effects](https://stackoverflow.com/a/40309023).
 Changing state has to always be done by setting the state to a new object.
 If properties from the previous state object are not changed, they need to simply be copied, which is done by copying those properties into a new object and setting that as the new state.